meker12/commerce-channels.en/help/channel-manager/overview.md

 ![[!DNL Channel Manager] extension Admin view](assets/channel-manager-home.png)

-[!DNL Channel Manager] supports Adobe Commerce or Magento Open Source merchants who want to sell on [!DNL Walmart Marketplace] by extending the [!DNL Commerce] Admin with capabilities to manage [!DNL Walmart Marketplace] sales, inventory, and product pricing seamlessly from the Commerce environment.
+[!DNL Channel Manager] supports Adobe Commerce or Magento Open Source merchants who want to sell on [!DNL Walmart Marketplace] by extending the [!DNL Commerce] Admin.
+With [!DNL Channel Manager] installed, store administrators and operations staff can manage [!DNL Walmart Marketplace] sales, inventory, and product pricing seamlessly from the Commerce environment.

 The extended Admin streamlines operations because merchants can use the same workflows and processes to manage sales from both Commerce storefronts and the Walmart Marketplace.